My uncle was wearie so I, from the generosity in my heart, offered to set down the last of Nero’s lies.

 “In harbour all sailors’ fingers are limed twigs – there’s nowt that doesn’t stick to them.
-Who was not loathe to part with goods so hard-gotten?
+And who would part with goods so hard-gotten?
 Sir Water Rawly sold sugar to pay hisself and all his company.
 What more was kept from Her Majestie’s cold claws, I cannot tell.”

 My uncle arrkst Nero, “What of the question to the learned doctor that touched upon our Earl?
-Some matter of kitchen eel?”
+Was it a matter of kitchen eel?”